 Innovative Manufacturing as the Basis

-To be able to rapidly establish a comprehensive portfolio of demanding Green Tag RAIN RFID and NFC products at competitive prices, Smartrac is currently implementing various new and innovative manufacturing technologies in close cooperation with key technology partners.
+To be able to rapidly establish a high-performance portfolio of demanding Green Tags for RAIN RFID and NFC products at competitive prices, Smartrac is currently implementing various new and innovative manufacturing technologies in close cooperation with key technology partners globally.

 Gains already achieved include the optimal use of raw materials by a way of chemical etching-free, laser-assisted antenna manufacturing.
 Any Smartrac product that qualifies as a Green Tag uses minimal adhesive for chip bonding.
 Bonding via specifically designed chip contact bumps can provide a way to attach a chip to an antenna without conductive glue and is further helping with optimizing the use of raw materials.